cran-task-views/MetaAnalysis/MetaAnalysis.md

 - `r pkg("selectMeta")` provides various selection models: the parametric model of Iyengar and Greenhouse, the non-parametric model of Dear and Begg, and proposes a new non-parametric method imposing a monotonicity constraint.
 - `r pkg("weightr")` provides facilities for using the weight function model of Vevea and Hedges. `r pkg("metafor")` also provides an implementation thereof and a variety of other selection models.
 - `r pkg("RoBMA")` includes Bayesian versions of selection models.
+- `r pkg("phacking")` models only non-affirmative studies to allow for selection of stuides and selection within studies.
 - `r pkg("puniform")` provides methods using only the statistically significant studies, methods for the special case of replication studies, and sample size determinations.
 - `r pkg("PublicationBias")` performs sensitivity analysis of the number of unpublished studies needed to have a specified influence.
 - The `r pkg("metansue")` package allows the inclusion by multiple imputation of studies known only to have a non-significant result.